apkuki/planka-cli/README.md

 1. Prompt: Title (required)
    - You must enter a non-empty title.
 This becomes the card name on Planka and the local task `title`.
 2. Prompt: Description (optional)
-   - Free text, multi-line not supported in simple prompt; leave empty to skip.
+   - Free text — multi-line input is not supported in the simple prompt; leave empty to skip.
 3. Prompt: Subtasks (optional)
    - Enter comma-separated subtasks or press Enter to skip.
 Each becomes a task list item on the card.
 4. Prompt: Due date (optional, locale-aware)